trixcc/Music-Playlist-Maker/README.md

 - As a user, I want to be able to save my playlist to file.
 - As a user, I want to be able to load my playlist from file.

+#### Phase 4: Task 2
+Test and design a class in your model package that is robust.
+Playlist class: constructor and removeSong method.